 Ultimately, Sarkar’s Neohumanistic vision is not simply an alternative philosophy but a necessary reorientation for the twenty-first century.
-It urges education to become an instrument of freedom, justice, and harmony—preparing learners not just for employability, but for the creation of a compassionate and sustainable future for all.
+It urges education to become an instrument of freedom, justice, and harmony preparing learners not just for employability, but for the creation of a compassionate and sustainable future for all.

 References